soulripper13/speedtest_rt_ru/README.md

 - **Result URL** – link to the full test result on qms.ru
 - **Last Test** – timestamp of the last completed test
 - **Run Speedtest** (button) – manually trigger a speed test
-- 8 additional latency detail sensors (disabled by default)
+- 2 additional latency sensors: Download Ping and Upload Ping (disabled by default)

 All entities are grouped under a single **Speedtest RT.RU** device for easy management.